The Early Foundations Session - $259

 The Early Neurodiversity Company Approach

-As a registered nurse, Certified lactation counselor, Pediatric Sleep Specialist, and , AND a mom to three highly sensitive, neurodivergent, wonderful boys!
+As a registered nurse, Certified lactation counselor, Pediatric Sleep Specialist, and a mom to three highly sensitive, neurodivergent, wonderful boys!

 My mission is to support families of highly sensitive, neurodivergent, and complex infants and young children by helping them understand what is happening beneath the surface.
 While sleep is often the entry point, our work extends into nervous system regulation, sensory processing, feeding dynamics, temperament, attachment, and early developmental support.
 Together, we focus on what your child’s physiology is communicating, what your family truly needs, and how to create sustainable rhythms that support both connection and restorative rest.